 Just up the road from Soria Moria, and still within walking distance of town, Frangipani Villa Hotel is a lovely spot.
 It’s the creation of three enterprising Cambodians, an architect, a landscape gardener and a marketing whizz, whose specialties have come together in an elegant symbiosis.
 The two large, airy buildings house tastefully decorated rooms (from $40 per night), featuring lots of four-poster beds with gently fluttering canopies, silk throws, flowers and subtle contemporary motifs.
 A setting this lovely would cost significantly more pretty much anywhere else in the world.

 The pool at the back is a real prize, and faces east so is perfect for afternoon swims after a morning spent trampling around temples.
 Our only reservation here is the restaurant in the principal building, whose standards and ambiance seem rather at variance with the rest of the hotel.

 Build a future

 Way over on the other side of town, there is another hotel with a heart.
-Actually, Sala Bai is not really a hotel but a hospitality training school that takes in 100 disadvantaged young Cambodians and gives them formal and practical training in the industry.
+Actually, Sala Bai is not really a hotel but a hospitality training school that takes in 100 disadvantaged young Cambodians every year and gives them formal and practical training in the industry.

 155, Phoum Tapoul